Tastaturberuf/contao-datacontainer-bundle/README.md

 ## How?
 A compiler pass tag all classes which implement `Tastaturberuf\ContaoDataContainerBundle\DataContainerInterface` with the tag `tastaturberuf.datacontainer.autoload`.
-An event lister with the iterable classes listen to the `loadDataContainer` hook and recursive merge the array if the table name matches.
+An event listener with the iterable classes listen to the `loadDataContainer` hook and recursive merge the array if the table name matches.

 Litte bit of magic:
 On migrations the table name is unknown if the are no DCA files present.
 The hook `sqlGetFromDca` take care that the definitions get loaded properly.